DecentDrashti/DecentDrashti/README.md

 ## 🔥 About Me
 - 📌 Sharpening my skills in Data Structures & Algorithms, Web Development with .NET Core and MERN Stack
 - 💻 Proficient in Java, C, Python, C#
-- 🎯 Actively learning about AI, Web Development, Game Development, and Software Architecture 🚀
+- 🎯 Actively learning about Web Development, Internet Of Things 🚀

 ## 💡 What I’m Interested In:
 - Building real-world applications that solve meaningful problems 🌍